Idaho Nurse Aide Registry

 Certified nurse aides who failed to perform a minimum of 8 hours of paid nursing-related duties within the last 24 months must re-test to reactivate their certificate.
 They must pass both the skills and written examinations.

-Nurse assistants certified in another state may transfer their certification to Idaho without re-taking a training program or re-testing.
+According to the CNA registry in Idaho urse assistants certified in another state may transfer their certification to Idaho without re-taking a training program or re-testing.
 Also, nurses or physicians from another state or country may also be added to the registry without retraining or retesting.
 Their application for certification in Idaho may be denied is there is any negative action on their license.